Sahar Tabar

-Fatemeh Khishvand (فاطمه خویشوند, known by her Instagram username of Sahar Tabar, Persian: سحر تبر; born 16 June 2001), is an Iranian influencer who is known for her use of cosmetic surgery in images of herself posted to Instagram.
-It was rumored that she had altered her face through as many as fifty plastic surgeries.
+Fatemeh Khishvand (فاطمه خویشوند, known by her alias Sahar Tabar, Persian: سحر تبر; born 16 June 2001), is an Iranian Internet personality who gained attention for posting heavily distorted images of herself to Instagram.
+It was rumored that she had altered her face through as many as fifty cosmetic surgeries.
 Tabar was interviewed on Iranian national television in October 2019 after she was arrested on charges including blasphemy and illegally obtaining money.
 It was reported that Tabar was sentenced to ten years imprisonment in December 2020.

-A few days after the publication of the news of her 10-year prison sentence, she announced to reporters about her release.
-Tabar said: "The judge has agreed to convert the arrest order into a bail order, and I have been released from prison after posting the bail."
+A few days after the publication of the news of her 10-year prison sentence, her release on bail was announced.
+Tabar stated, "The judge has agreed to convert the arrest order into a bail order, and I have been released from prison after posting the bail."
 Tabar also told reporters that she was acquitted of two charges and that she had filed an appeal and was waiting for the final verdict.

 Images

-Tabar's images on Instagram gathered over 486,000 followers.
-The images featured distorted facial features that included exaggerated lips and a pointy, turned-up nose.
+Tabar's Instagram account attracted over 486,000 followers.
+The images posted featured distorted facial features that included exaggerated lips and a pointy, turned-up nose.
 In a 2017 interview with Sputnik News, Tabar explained the images were created primarily using makeup and Photoshop.
 At that time, the cosmetic procedures she underwent were limited to rhinoplasty, liposuction, and injectable fillers in her lips.
 Some of the photos and videos shared online appear to have been heavily edited to resemble Hollywood star Angelina Jolie, but Tabar denied this intention.

 Arrest

 On 5 October 2019, Tabar was arrested in Tehran on charges of "blasphemy, instigating violence, illegally acquiring property, violating the national dress code and encouraging young people to commit corruption" according to the Tasnim news agency, which also stated that the arrest was a response to complaints from the public.
 Her Instagram account was deleted at the time of her arrest.
 Three days later, three more female Instagram influencers were arrested in Iran: Sahra Afsharian, Sara Shariatmadari and Niloufar Moti'ei.
+In December 2020, she was granted bail and was released from prison.